Why Obsidian Education?

 As an educator, she’s worked with children in public, private, charter and holistic schools in the United States and abroad for nine years.
 She holds a Bachelor of Science in Elementary Education and is a licensed Oregon Elementary Teacher.
 She has completed her 200-hour Yoga Teacher Training and courses through Mindful Schools and is in the process of completing Vegan Chef Certification courses through Pure Joy Planet.
 She served as a nanny for many years as well as a nature guide for children at Mt.
 Pisgah Arboretum in Eugene, Oregon prior to moving to Bend.

-When she’s not surrounded by children she loves hiking at a reasonable pace, creating killer green smoothie recipes, and dancing ridiculously in her living room with her daughter (actually, she does these things around children as well).
+When she’s not surrounded by children she loves hiking at a reasonable pace, creating killer green smoothie recipes, and dancing ridiculously in her living room with her husband and daughter (actually, she does these things around children as well).

 krisTin Bindi, Instructor